 HOW CAN I PAY FOR AN ABORTION?

-Medi-cal covers abortions.
-You can call your clinic directly to give you more information.
+Medi-Cal covers abortions.
+Your clinic or doctor can give you more information.

 CAN I BE FORCED TO HAVE AN ABORTION?

 No!
-No one, including your parents, caregivers, or your partner, can make this decision for you.
+No one, including your parents, caregivers, partner, social worker, or probation officer can make this decision for you.
 It is never okay for you to be forced to get an abortion or be forced to stay pregnant.

 It is completely up to you to decide whether you want to give birth or get an abortion.
-If someone is pressuring you to get (or not get) an abortion, tell your health care provider immediately.
+If someone is pressuring you to get (or not get) an abortion, tell your health care provider and your attorney immediately.

-If your doctor or another health care provider pressures you to get (or not get) an abortion, think about seeing a different provider and then contact a legal services agency near you or contact teenhealthrights.org.
+If your doctor or another health care provider pressures you to get (or not get) an abortion, see a different provider and contact a legal services agency near you or contact teenhealthrights.org.
 Find legal services near you.

 IF I AM PREGNANT AND IN FOSTER CARE, CAN I KEEP MY BABY?